 The proposal meeting is approximately two (2) hours.
 As part of the proposal meeting, the student will give a 20-30 minute professional presentation on the project and why it should be pursued.
 After the presentation the student will answer questions from the committee about the proposed project.
 Any changes suggested or required should be considered by the student and his/her Chair.
 Any changes that the committee agrees are required must be documented and attached to the proposal meeting form.
-The decision on whether the student passes or does not pass the proposal will be documented on the proposal meeting form.
+The decision on whether the student passes or does not pass the proposal will be documented on the proposal meeting form (Appendix B).
 All member of the committee must sign the form and a copy will be submitted by the student to the program advisor, academic advisor, and the doctoral program coordinator.
-This form can be found in Appendix A of the Graduate Studies Capstone Guidelines.